Tax filing season begins in just over a week and taxpayers are urged to file early as the IRS is "in crisis" and refunds are expected to be delayed.

-The watchdog explained that the IRS is going into the 2022 tax filing season with millions of unprocessed returns from last year, which will make the wait even longer for those expecting a refund check this year.
+The IRS is going into the 2022 tax filing season with millions of unprocessed returns from last year, which will make the wait even longer for those expecting a refund check this year, the watchdog explained.

 "At the close of the 2021 filing season, the IRS had 35.3 million returns awaiting manual processing," Collins wrote in her report.
 "As the IRS is preparing to begin the 2022 filing season, it is poised to carry over millions of unprocessed returns and millions of pieces of taxpayer correspondence, resulting in even longer delays for taxpayers who have been patiently waiting for far too long."

 The 2021 filing season was the textbook "perfect storm" and one of the worst filing seasons experienced by tens of millions of taxpayers, according to the report.
 Millions did not receive refunds timely or updates or adequate information regarding their delays, and it was extremely difficult to reach a customer service representative on the toll-free lines for assistance.

 Refund delays that taxpayers experienced in 2021 could be as bad, and potentially even worse, this year, Collins warned.

 "The IRS is in crisis and needs to apply resources to its core mission – processing returns and paying the corresponding refunds," she said.